MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 [Azure SQL Database](https://azure.microsoft.com/en-us/documentation/services/sql-database/).

 Administrators can manage access to resources by granting or restricting permissions on user identities or groups.
-VSTS uses federated authentication of user identities via Azure Active Directory (AAD) and Microsoft Account (MSA, formerly LiveID).
+Azure DevOps Services uses federated authentication of user identities via Azure Active Directory (AAD) and Microsoft Account (MSA, formerly LiveID).
 During authentication, the user is routed to the authentication provider (AAD or MSA) where they provide their credentials.
-Once the authentication provider has verified the user's credentials, VSTS issues an authentication cookie to the user, which allows them to remain authenticated against VSTS.
-In this way, the user's credential information is never shared directly with VSTS.
-For each VSTS resource the user attempts to access, permissions are validated based on the user's explicit permissions as well as permissions inherited through group membership.
+Once the authentication provider has verified the user's credentials, Azure DevOps Services issues an authentication cookie to the user, which allows them to remain authenticated against Azure DevOps Services.
+In this way, the user's credential information is never shared directly with Azure DevOps Services.
+For each Azure DevOps Services resource the user attempts to access, permissions are validated based on the user's explicit permissions as well as permissions inherited through group membership.
 Administrators can leverage access controls to protect access to account, team project collection, team